San Onofre Nuclear Generating Station (SONGS), California, United States of America

 Located in San Jose, the 602MW Metcalf Energy Center is now delivering power to northern California.

-San Onofre nuclear power plant is built on an 84-acre site leased from the US Marine Corps' Camp Pendleton.
-The plant's existing units, 2 and 3, are two-loop pressurised water reactors.
+San Onofre nuclear power plant was built on an 84-acre site leased from the US Marine Corps' Camp Pendleton.
+The plant's existing two units are two-loop pressurised water reactors.

-Each unit can generate up to 1,100MW of power, enough to meet the needs of 700,000 average homes.
+Each unit was capable of generating up to 1,100MW of power, which is enough to meet the needs of 700,000 average homes.

-The plant's four steam generators, two each for unit 2 and unit 3, were replaced in 2010 and 2011 respectively.
-The original steam turbine generators were manufactured by English Electric, a British industrial manufacturer which became defunct in 1968.
+The plant's four steam generators, two each for units two and three3, were replaced in 2010 and 2011 respectively.
+The original steam turbine generators were manufactured by English Electric, a British industrial manufacturer that became defunct in 1968.

-A once-through condenser cooling method is used to cool the steam condensers of each reactor.
-Cooling water for each unit is sourced from the Pacific Ocean via an intake pipe measuring 1,036m in length and 5.4m in diameter.
+A once-through condenser cooling method was used to cool the steam condensers of each reactor.
+Cooling water for each unit was being sourced from the Pacific Ocean via an intake pipe measuring 1,036m in length and 5.4m in diameter.

-Used water is discharged back into the sea through two separate discharge pipelines.
+Used water was being discharged back into the sea through two separate discharge pipelines.
 The discharge pipe meant for the second reactor terminates 2,591m offshore.
 The third unit discharge pipe terminates 1,874m offshore.

 Nuclear generating station contractors

 All three units of the San Onofre nuclear power plant were built by Bechtel, currently the largest engineering, construction and project management company in the US.
 The company also acted as the architect for the plant.

 The nuclear reactor for unit one was supplied by Westinghouse, while the reactors for units two and three were supplied by Combustion Engineering.